 I went to a neighbor’s Fourth of July Party week 5 and stayed for about 3 hours.
 It was challenging to talk and stand in one place for more than 5 minutes.
 Even now it is better to be moving or sit down.

 On week six I spent an afternoon wine tasting with friends.
 I still wasn’t back to my old self but felt better moving around as well as more comfortable sitting.

 If you read my prior article you know that bathing after TKR is a challenge.
 Once my staples were removed I was given the okay to shower.

 I was very cautious during my first showers alternately standing and sitting down on a built-in bench.
-After week 5, I have been standing and it’s much easier to get in and out of the shower.
+After week 5, I have been standing (except while washing my feet) and it’s much easier to get in and out of the shower.

 At the fitness center I wear shower shoes and try to use the one shower that has a flip down bench and handrails, but I have no problem using the other traditional showers.
 It is nice to be clean on a regular basis.

 8 weeks of tough recovery doesn’t exactly fly by.
 The first few weeks were laborious.